 The difficulty of establishing a radiographic diagnosis of tracheobronchial injury mandates bronchoscopy in any patient who has sustained a high-energy impact injury to the thorax and presents with any sign or symptom of intrathoracic injury.
 The procedure must be performed by an experienced bronchoscopist.
 The aspiration of blood and mucus in the proximal airways often complicates the initial trauma bronchoscopy; it is common for the airway injury to be missed at the initial bronchoscopy.
 In addition, airway injuries frequently present as a subtle separation in the airway cartilage that is contained by mediastinal soft tissue.
 Repeat bronchoscopy is frequently required to unequivocally establish the diagnosis of airway injury.

-The absolute indication for surgery is the free rupture of ...
+The absolute indication for surgery is the ...